Friday, August 8, 2008

 We arrive at the Musee Maillol where one of his nude sculptures is a grave headstone for Aristide Maillol.

-is a grave headstone for where Aristide Maillol is buried.
+It is a grave headstone for where Aristide Maillol is buried.

-Aristide Maillol lived here part time and used this building as his studio.
+Aristide Maillol lived here part-time and used this building as his studio.

 MORE ABOUT Aristide Maillol